KYUS-TV

-KYUS-TV (channel 3) is a television station in Miles City, Montana, United States, which is currently silent.
-It broadcasts to eastern Montana from a transmitter northwest of the city.
-The station is owned by The Marks Group, which also owns KXGN-TV in Glendive, with a sale to Montana State University pending.
+KYUS-TV (channel 3) is a PBS member television station in Miles City, Montana, United States.
+Owned by Montana State University (MSU), it is operated as part of the Montana PBS state network, a joint venture with the University of Montana (UM).
+KYUS-TV broadcasts to eastern Montana from a transmitter northwest of Miles City; master control and internal operations are based at the network's headquarters in the Visual Communications Building on the MSU campus in Bozeman.

-At one point known as the smallest network affiliate in the country, KYUS has largely served as a satellite of other stations since 1984.
-Purchased in 1995 by Marks Radio Group, which also owned several radio stations in Montana, the station became a standalone primary Fox affiliate, later supplemented with UPN and The WB.
-KYUS-TV became a full-time satellite of NBC affiliate KULR-TV in Billings in 1998 via a brokerage agreement with the Cowles Company; this later evolved into an informal agreement with no exchange of money, while Marks continued to operate the station as a public service.
-This agreement concluded at the end of 2024, at which point KYUS went silent.
+At one point known as the smallest network affiliate in the country, KYUS was a standalone NBC affiliate from 1970 until 1984, with local programming and newscasts all presented by founding owner David Rivenes.
+While never turning a profit, KYUS's hyperlocal focus eventually earned both Rivenes and the station national recognition.
+In 1984, it was sold and became a full-time satellite of then-NBC affiliate KOUS-TV in Billings and its successor station, ABC affiliate KSVI.
+Purchased in 1995 by Marks Radio Group, which also owned several radio stations in Montana and KXGN-TV in Glendive, the station became a standalone primary Fox affiliate, later supplemented with UPN and The WB.
+KYUS-TV again became a satellite in 1998, this time with Billings NBC affiliate KULR-TV via a brokerage agreement with the Cowles Company; this later evolved into an informal agreement with no exchange of money, while Marks continued to operate the station as a public service.
+This agreement concluded at the end of 2024, at which point KYUS went dark.
+MSU purchased both KYUS and KXGN-TV in July 2025.